colinmarklubembe/timetable-app-python/README.md

 ## Dependencies
 The program requires the Tkinter library, which is usually included in standard Python installations.
 No additional dependencies are needed.

+# About the Setup

+## Overview
+This setup script is used to create a standalone executable for the Shift Scheduler Application using cx_Freeze.
+The Shift Scheduler Application is a Python program that enables users to assign shifts to team members based on certain constraints.

+## Setup Details
+- **Name:** ShiftSchedulerApp
+- **Version:** 1.0
+- **Description:** Shift Scheduler Application

+## How to Use
+1. Ensure that you have Python installed on your system.
+2. Install cx_Freeze using `pip install cx-Freeze`.
+3. Save the provided setup script in the same directory as your Python script (`time_table_scheduler.py`).
+4. Run the setup script using `python setup.py build`.
+5. Once the build process is complete, you will find the standalone executable in the `build` directory.

+## Executable Details
+- **Name:** ShiftSchedulerApp.exe
+- **Base:** Win32GUI (Windows GUI application without console window)

+## Dependencies
+- Python 3.x
+- cx_Freeze